cGNF-Dev/RcGNF/README.md

 3. **Install RcGNF**:

-   In R or RStudio, install the RcGNF package using the following command:
+   In RStudio, install the RcGNF package using the following command:

    ```R
    devtools::install_github("cGNF-Dev/RcGNF")